Cazikaza/CF/README.md

 ### Time

 Time was way to tight.
-I scrapped a lot of my original assignment idea&#39;s in favour of the time and still ended up with too little to really analyse the brought up idea&#39;s in the end.
+I scrapped a lot of my original assignment idea&#39;s in favor of the time and still ended up with too little to really analyze the brought up idea&#39;s in the end.

 ### Energy

 The energy of the group never peaked to extaticness but was overall well managed.
-I paced certain assignments diffently according to the quality that needed to be produced which worked well.
+I paced certain assignments differently according to the quality that needed to be produced which worked well.

 ### Context